nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Finding a patient by providing keyword(s) from their medical condition

-   1. Prerequisites:
-         1. Add a patient with the medical condition `diabetes` using the addMedCon command.
-         2. List all patients using the `list` command.
+   1. Prerequisites: List all patients using the `list` command.
 Multiple patients in the list.

    2. Test case: `findMedCon diabetes`